1EdTech OneRoster®: Best Practices and Implementation Guide

 Date: 17th April, 2017

-This page contains trademarks of the IMS Global Learning Consortium including the IMS Logos, Learning Tools Interoperability® (LTI®), Accessible Portable Item Protocol® (APIP®), Question and Test Interoperability® (QTI®), Common Cartridge® (CC®), AccessForAll™, OneRoster®, Caliper Analytics™ and SensorAPI™.
-For more information on the IMS trademark usage policy see trademark policy page
+This page contains trademarks of the 1EdTech Consortium including the 1EdTech Logos, Learning Tools Interoperability® (LTI®), Accessible Portable Item Protocol® (APIP®), Question and Test Interoperability® (QTI®), Common Cartridge® (CC®), AccessForAll™, OneRoster®, Caliper Analytics™ and SensorAPI™.
+For more information on the 1EdTech trademark usage policy see trademark policy page